kxytechnologies/kxy-python/docs/latest/introduction/memoryless/index.rst

 	h(x) := h(\mathbb{P}_x).

-When the logarithm above is the natural logarithm, which will be the case throughout unless stated otherwise, the unit of the entropy is nats.
-When the binary logarithm is used instead, the entropy is expressed in bits.
+When the logarithm above is the natural logarithm, which will be the case throughout unless stated otherwise, the unit of the entropy is `nats`.
+When the binary logarithm is used instead, the entropy is expressed in `bits`.

 a) Shannon Entropy
 ^^^^^^^^^^^^^^^^^^
-For a categorical random variable :math:`x` taking :math:`q` distinct values, the `i`-th with probability :math:`p_i`, the base measure is the counting measure, the density is the probability mass function (pmf), and the entropy reads
+For a categorical random variable :math:`x` taking :math:`q` distinct values, the `i`-th with probability :math:`p_i`, the base measure is the counting measure, the density is the probability mass function (pmf) :math:`i \to p_i`, and the entropy reads

 .. math::
 	:label: sha_ent